Spreads/Spreads.LMDB/README.md

 ## IEnumerable support

-A database or duplicate values of a key in a single dupsorted database could be enumerated via `dataVaseInstance.AsEnumerable([several overloads])` methods that could return either `DirectBuffer`s or generic blittable structs.
+A database or duplicate values of a key in a single dupsorted database could be enumerated via `dataBaseInstance.AsEnumerable([several overloads])` methods that could return either `DirectBuffer`s or generic blittable structs.

 # Examples